JeffOnABike/crab-project/README.md

 ##modeling

-1. all_models.R

-Pits together 10 different varieties of time series models in an R script and compares resulting performance.
+*all_models.R*: Pits together 10 different varieties of time series models in an R script and compares resulting performance.

-2. best_model.R

-Performs predictions for test set with the ARIMAX model and performs diagnostics such as evaluating the normality of residuals and the autocorrelations with the Box-Ljung test.
+*best_model.R*: Performs predictions for test set with the ARIMAX model and performs diagnostics such as evaluating the normality of residuals and the autocorrelations with the Box-Ljung test.
 *** This script is the ONLY one that produces a 2015 season prediction!***

 ###REPRODUCE THE RESULTS: